Ofesco/API-Documentation-Guide/README.md

 ## Introduction :spiral_notepad:

-Welcome to the "API Development Requirements" document.
 This document outlines the essential guidelines, standards, and expectations that serve as the foundation for developing robust and efficient Application Programming Interfaces (APIs).
 In an increasingly interconnected digital landscape, APIs play a pivotal role in enabling seamless communication between different software systems and applications.

 The purpose of this document is to provide a comprehensive and structured overview of the key considerations and best practices involved in creating APIs that are reliable, secure, and user-friendly.
 Whether you are a developer, project manager, or stakeholder involved in the API development process, this document will serve as a valuable resource to ensure the successful design, implementation, and maintenance of APIs.